‘World’s Hottest Weather Girl’ Yanet Garcia Stuns In Skintight, Patterned Leggings

 Another day, another hot shot from Yanet Garcia.

 As those who follow the brunette bombshell on Instagram know, Yanet has never been shy when it comes to showing off her picture-perfect body on social media.
-All off her stunning photo and video posts have earned her a massive Instagram following of over 11.7 million and that number continues to climb on a weekly basis.
-In the most recent image that was shared for her followers, Yanet goes casual in some workout gear.
+All of her stunning photo and video posts have earned her a massive Instagram following of over 11.7 million, and that number continues to climb on a weekly basis.
+In the most recent image that was shared for her followers, Yanet went casual in some workout gear.

-Garcia does not specifically share where she is with fans but the setting looks picture-perfect.
-In the snapshot, the bombshell poses on a set of big rocks, putting one leg in front of the other and showing off her toned stems in a pair of black and white patterned legs.
+Garcia does not specifically share where she is with fans, but the setting looks gorgeous.
+In the snapshot, the bombshell poses on a set of big rocks, putting one leg in front of the other and showing off her toned stems in a pair of black-and-white-patterned leggings.
 On top, Garcia dons an oversized hoodie as she looks off into the distance wearing a little bit of makeup and her long, dark locks down and slightly waved.

-Garcia completes the look with a pair of purple Nike sneakers and in the caption of the photo, she tells her fans to never stop dreaming with a quote in English and Spanish.
-So far, the post has garnered Garcia a ton of attention with over 49,000 likes in addition 100-plus comments.
-Some fans took to the photo to comment on the quote while countless other raved over killer legs.
+Garcia completes the look with a pair of purple Nike sneakers, and in the caption of the photo, she tells her fans to never stop dreaming with a quote in English and Spanish.
+So far, the post has garnered Garcia a ton of attention with over 49,000 likes and 100-plus comments.
+Some fans took to the photo to comment on the quote, while countless others raved over her killer legs.

 “Like your body,” one follower commented with a few flame emoji at the end.